 1. Choose travel photography only if you love it deeply.
 It’s going to be tough.

-Adventurous photography has many niche genres like wildlife photography, industrial photography, landscape photography, etc. Learn about the types, the corresponding skill requirements, the temperament that is needed, the challenges involved and of course, the monetization models involved.
+Adventurous photography has many niche genres, like wildlife photography, industrial photography, landscape photography, etc. Learn about the types, the corresponding skill requirements, the temperament that is needed, the challenges involved, and of course, the monetization models involved.
 Make sure that you understand all the dynamics before making your final decision.
 Follow both your heart and mind.
 Once you have made up your mind on selecting travel photography as your specialty, you then need to focus and prioritize it and pursue it with all your passion.
 Half measures will not do.

 2. Invest time, effort and money to learn the tricks of the trade

-3. Clearly Define your Travel Photography Service
+3. Clearly Describe your Travel Photography Service

 4. Create your professional travel photography website

 Even as you continue to learn and inculcate the skills of professional travel photography, you must not forget to market your work.
 Build a professional travel photography website to showcase your travel photography photos.
 Sort and curate your work and select the best travel photos of different genres that you have for your portfolio website.
 Regularly update your portfolio website and add new work from recent travels.
 Your website is your showcase window to the world and the first point of contact with potential clients and collaborators.
 Get inspired by these awe-inspiring photography portfolio websites created on Pixpa.